A week in the life of a doula

 When I arrived, although I already knew them a little, I wanted to take time to share to let them tell me about the childbirth and the first days at home for three.

 We agree that today the parents will go to rest.

-Baby sleeps in my arms and wakes up to 10h00 to suck.
+Baby sleeps in my arms and wakes up to 10 hours to suck.
 I take baby to his mom and stay close to help if needed.
 Often times, parents take advantage of these moments to ask me questions.
 This morning, I reassure the mother about her ability to breastfeed despite breast surgery.
 She worries about not quantifying what her baby is drinking, and I fully understand her.
 I reassure her because, according to her, baby is gaining weight.

 After the feed, I teach her how to express her milk manually in order to show her that with the simple technique of her hands, she is able to get milk out very easily, even if a newborn baby has more strength and is more effective.
 My client laughs and is reassured!

 During all the remaining time of relevailles, baby sleeps on me installed in the baby carrier

 He's 13 h.
 I swaddle the little man, put him in his bassinet in the room with his parents and I leave the new family.